Table of Contents

 Why should I declare a major in Environmental Studies?

 The Environmental Studies major provides students with the breadth of understanding and the skills necessary for resolving environmental questions and creating a sustainable future on scales ranging from local to global.
 It does so through integrated, problem-oriented study and a broad range of courses across disciplines and schools.
 It offers opportunities to develop interests in a number of areas, including environmental science; environmental values, policy, and law; earth system science; public health; urban environmental problems; climate change; energy systems; environmental monitoring; environmental justice; and our complex relations with both domesticated and wild nature.

 Declaring the major allows us to pair you with a major adviser on the full-time faculty, to grant you first-week access to ES courses, and to invite you to community events like career series and research seminars.

 How do I declare an ES major or minor?

-Read about the Department of Environmental Studies and the undergraduate degree requirements at http://www.environment.as.nyu.edu/page/undergrad.
-In order to declare an ES Major or Minor, please send the following information to email@example.com:
+Read about the Department of Environmental Studies and the undergraduate degree requirements here.
+In order to declare an ES Major or Minor, PLEASE CLICK HERE TO DECLARE YOUR MAJOR OR MINOR.

 Once I declare my major, do I still have an academic adviser at the College Advising Center?

-Once you have declared your major, you will receive primary advising and registration clearance from an adviser in your major department.
-However, your CAS adviser will continue to be a resource for you throughout your four years, and you may meet with him/her, or a walk-in adviser, to answer any general questions you have that do not relate directly to your major (such as CORE, degree progress, graduation, etc.).
+Once you have declared your major, you will receive advising in your major and registration clearance from an adviser in Environmental Studies.
+However, your CAS Adviser will continue to be a resource for you throughout your four years, and you may meet with them, or a walk-in adviser, to answer any general questions you have that do not relate directly to your major such as CORE, degree progress, graduation, and other requirements.

-To complete a major in environmental studies in the environmental values and society track, students must satisfy the following requirements:
+To complete a major in Environmental Studies, students must satisfy the following requirements:

 - Receive a grade of C or better in the following three core courses (12 points):